SadS4ndWiCh/discup/README.md

 ## how it works

-Just install the discord `.deb` file and install it with `dpkg -i` command.
+Just download the discord `.deb` file and install it with `dpkg -i` command.

 ```
        ....             .       .x+=:.